OPENING MAY 2021

 A New Luxury Exclusive-Use House on Argyll's Secret Coast

+Perfectly situated on the shorefront, the views extend all the way down the West Kyles of Bute.
 Tighnabruaich is the perfect Scottish holiday village.
 A good number of pubs and excellent restaurants serving the best local Scottish food and drink are within walking distance.
 Also in the village are a couple of tearooms and a fantastic local art gallery.
-Tighnabruaich is known as the home of the historic Kyles Athletic Shinty club and a renowned sailing school.

 Within 90 minutes of Glasgow Airport, The Hollies is perfectly situated on the shorefront with views extending all the way down the West Kyles of Bute and centrally located for all that Tighnabruaich has to offer.